 Chapter 3 - Personal Protective Equipment

-Personal Protective Equipment (PPE) should be considered as the second line of defense in protecting laboratory personnel against chemical hazards after the use of engineering controls.
-PPE is not a substitute for good engineering, or administrative controls, or good work practices, but should be used in conjunction with these controls to ensure the safety and health of university employees and students.
+Personal Protective Equipment (PPE) should be considered the last line of defense in protecting laboratory personnel against chemical hazards.
+PPE is not a substitute for good engineering controls, administrative controls, or good work practices, and are to be used in conjunction with these controls to ensure the safety and health of university employees and students.

 The OSHA Personal Protective Equipment standard, 29 CFR 1910 Subpart I has the following requirements:

 - Hazard assessment and equipment selection

 - Hazard assessment certification